Christian Arroyo Player Props: Red Sox vs. Angels

-After going 0-for-4 in his last game, Christian Arroyo and the Boston Red Sox face the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 4:10 PM ET on Saturday.
+After hitting .188 with a double, a walk and an RBI in his past 10 games, Christian Arroyo and the Boston Red Sox take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 1:35 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-4) against the Angels.
+In his most recent game he had a hitless showing (0-for-3) against the Angels.

 Christian Arroyo Game Info & Props vs. the Angels